Back to Maintenance & Care

 Having Plants on Wooden Floor

 In our busy everyday lives, we are constantly running around, we are constantly under pressure – about the course of our lives, our career or our families.
 A long time ago people knew how to find respite and relaxation in nature.
 In modern times this is not the case.
 However, it seems that no matter how much we alienate ourselves from nature, we cannot completely separate ourselves from it.
 And we shouldn’t.
 Maybe it is because of this that so many people have plants in their homes.
 Some small piece of life which not only help us feel more comfortable in our own homes but comes with some practical benefits.
 Maybe this is also why most of us have hardwood floors – a natural product, instead of some synthetic vinyl or laminate.
-Unfortunately, if you want to mix houseplants and hardwood flooring you must be careful how in order to prevent the floor from suffering long-term damage.
+Unfortunately, if you want to mix houseplants and hardwood flooring you must be careful how to prevent the floor from suffering long-term damage.
 Here is how:

 Why Do We Have Houseplants?